ETdoFresh/Blog/content/post/import/2010/2010-01-14-ipod-touch-case-fail.md

 ---
 Dear Blog,

-It&#8217;s been a few days since I got this case, but the more I play with my iPod Touch, the more I see this god awful case!
-It&#8217;s actually a really cool case, but the color!
+It's been a few days since I got this case, but the more I play with my iPod Touch, the more I see this god awful case!
+It's actually a really cool case, but the color!
 Ick!

 <p align="center">
   <a href="http://lh6.ggpht.com/_yEPuIWl8ybE/S0_7rH-mFQI/AAAAAAAAA_0/0vCH7gFOZdc/s1600/IMG_7940.JPG"><img src="http://lh6.ggpht.com/_yEPuIWl8ybE/S0_7rH-mFQI/AAAAAAAAA_0/0vCH7gFOZdc/s288/IMG_7940.JPG" width="225" /></a>
 </p>

 I bought it off [ebay][1].
-And the seller pointed out, tell me the color on your notes section on PayPal and I will send you that color, otherwise, don&#8217;t blame me for the color selection.
-So I checked out, and didn&#8217;t see this box anywhere.
-He said not to email about color, so I said "what the hey", I&#8217;ll still get a silicone case, and whatever color it happens to be, it&#8217;ll be destiny.
-But my destiny thinks it&#8217;d be funny for me to get a pink case!
+And the seller pointed out, tell me the color on your notes section on PayPal and I will send you that color, otherwise, don't blame me for the color selection.
+So I checked out, and didn't see this box anywhere.
+He said not to email about color, so I said "what the hey", I'll still get a silicone case, and whatever color it happens to be, it'll be destiny.
+But my destiny thinks it'd be funny for me to get a pink case!
 Haha, very funny destiny!
-Anyway, I&#8217;ll keep it on as a reminder for times where I make mistakes.
-Mistakes happen, it&#8217;s no big deal, but I DO have to live with the consequences!
+Anyway, I'll keep it on as a reminder for times where I make mistakes.
+Mistakes happen, it's no big deal, but I DO have to live with the consequences!

-I just woke up from like a 2 hour nap, and I&#8217;m wide awake @ 11:25 PM.
-I guess I&#8217;ll sneak some programming in, and see what "work" I can sneak in tonight.
+I just woke up from like a 2 hour nap, and I'm wide awake @ 11:25 PM.
+I guess I'll sneak some programming in, and see what "work" I can sneak in tonight.
 Later!

 &#8211; E.T.